cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

-- Click on the *Process* button in the left sidebar of the CDAP UI, then click *PurchaseFlow* in the *Process* page to get to the Flow detail page, then click the *Start* button; or
+- Click on the *Process* button in the left sidebar of the CDAP UI, then click *PurchaseFlow* in the *Process* page to get to the flow detail page, then click the *Start* button; or
 - From the Standalone CDAP SDK directory, use the Command Line Interface::

     $ cdap-cli.sh start flow PurchaseHistory.PurchaseFlow